smontanari/qunit-selenium/README.md

   $ gem install qunit-runner

 ## Pre-requisites
-This gem is a wrapper around the [selenium-webdriver ruby gem](http://rubygems.org/gems/selenium-webdriver).
+This gem is a wrapper around the [selenium-webdriver](http://rubygems.org/gems/selenium-webdriver) gem.
 Please refer to its documentation for detail instructions and drivers/browsers support.

 _By default qunit-selenium will use a *FirefoxDriver* instantiated with a new profile._